LugoBlogger/SI-251-4009-discrete-mathematics-2/recitations/01-prob-counting.md

 ## Problem 10

-How manyu ways are there to assign three jobs to five employees if each employee can be given more than one job?
+How many ways are there to assign three jobs to five employees if each employee can be given more than one job?

 **Solution**